Tilko/SerDesJavaDataModelGenerator/README.md

 ## Now let's take a concrete example:
-If you designed some REST API before, you might have heard about the OpenAPI specification (formerly called "swagger"), it describes a way to specify a REST API by writing a Yaml (or JSON) document (it's a data tree), of course this document must respect a particular data structure to be valid, this data structure is described (without a formal syntax) in the OpenAPI documentation (https://swagger.io/docs/specification/about/).
+If you designed some REST API before, you might have heard about the OpenAPI specification (formerly called "swagger"), it describes a way to specify a REST API by writing a Yaml (or JSON) document, of course this document must respect a particular data structure to be valid, this data structure is described (without a formal syntax) in the OpenAPI documentation (https://swagger.io/docs/specification/about/).
 From an OpenAPI API description (written in Yaml) you can generate some scaffold code (client and server side) for the API that you desire.
 The present tool addresses 2 things: